 Self-made female entrepreneurs are the fastest-growing group of millionaires in the UK.
 Many of those women started from very ordinary or even deprived backgrounds.
+Some started with no money at all.
 Each of them effectively turned tough times to their advantage.
 Read their stories and watch the video clips for an instant dose of inspiration.

 The author of the Harry Potter books was an unemployed single parent when she came up with the idea for Harry Potter.
 She started writing in Edinburgh cafes, while her daughter slept in her pushchair.
 The first Harry Potter novel was initially rejected by 12 publishers.
 The Harry Potter books went on to sell over 400 million copies, becoming the best-selling series of books of all time.
 The subsequent series of films has become the highest-grossing film series in history.
 Unlike many authors, JK Rowling ensured that she had script approval and creative control over the film adaptations of her work.